-I never thought I would get to this point where I can finally raise my hands in the air in victory and say, “Yes!!
+I was nervous about starting I never thought I would get to this point where I can finally raise my hands in the air in victory and say, “Yes!!
 I successfully completed the patio makeover challenge!”
 These past 30 days, I teamed up with RYOBI Landscapes to bring you the 30-Day Outdoor Overhaul Patio Makeover Challenge, and “challenge” has been a great word–ahem.
 LOL

 But that moment has finally arrived!